WeeHorse/access-manager/README.md

 # access-manager

+© WeeHorse 2018, MIT license

+## Authentication, Sessions and ACL
-A one-stop solution for implementing authenticated and anonymous sessions with user handling and whitelisted ACL.
+Access Manager is a one-stop solution for implementing authenticated and anonymous sessions with user handling and whitelisted ACL.
+Keeps the same session regardless of authenticated state.
 Attaches itself to an express app as a middleware.

 ## Install